 Every website needs to have a unique logo.
 What you can do to optimize your logo is 2 easy things:

-- Make sure that the image filename has the name of your website.
-For example, my logo has this filename: ‘reliablesoftnet-logo.png’.
+- Make sure that the image filename includes your website's name.
+For example, my logo has the filename ‘reliablesoftnet-logo.png’.

-- The ALT text also includes your website name i.e. ‘Reliablesoft.Net Logo’.
+- The ALT text includes your website name, i.e., ‘Reliablesoft.Net Logo’.

 6. Add Proper Structured Data Markup

-has gained importance in the last couple of years and although it is not yet part of the Google ranking algorithm, it is something that soon will be included.
+Structured data has gained importance in the last couple of years, and although it is not yet part of the Google ranking algorithm, it will soon be included.

 What is structured data markup?

-All major search engines have agreed to a common structure of presenting the various forms of data (i.e. articles, products, organizations, companies, events, etc.) and your job as a webmaster is to add the necessary ‘tags’ to your HTML code.
+All major search engines have agreed to a common structure for presenting various forms of data (e.g., articles, products, organizations, companies, events, etc.), and your job as a webmaster is to add the necessary ‘tags’ to your HTML code.

-Google may use structured data in the SERPS (in the form of rich snippets or knowledge graph entries) and this makes your entries more appealing to users and this means higher CTR (click-through rates).
+Google may use structured data in the SERPS (in the form of rich snippets or knowledge graph entries), which makes your entries more appealing to users and means higher CTR (click-through rates).

 When it comes to structured data for the homepage, you need to ensure that you define the following schemas: